Jollynjose/rick-and-morty-practice/README.md

 # Rick and morty practice

-I made this practice with objective to practices DOM stuff
+I made this projects using rick and morty API with the purpose to practices main topics of vanilla javascript such as SSR, DOM API, CSR, bundles with webpack, and es6+ concepts.

 ## Run Locally